hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ![](/img/nginx-app-https.png)

 ### Conclusion

 This blog post described the steps to generate a self-signed certificate using cert-manager for K8s in HPE GreenLake for Private Cloud Enterprise.
 Self-signed certificates provide an easy way to prove your own identity for the applications deployed in K8s cluster.
 They are a good option for development and testing environments.
 However, self-signed certificates should not be used for production applications.
 For production use cases, you can try out cert-manager with [Lets Encrypt]( https://letsencrypt.org/).
 Please refer to [cert-manager documentation](https://cert-manager.io/docs/)  on how to use it with the type of *Let’s Encrypt* challenges, as well as other sources than *Let’s Encrypt*.

+Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.